postmannen/actress/README.md

 ### Events

-To initiate and trigger the execution of the process's function, we send events.
+To communicate with other processes, we send events.
 Each process has its own unique event name.
-Events serve as the communication between the processes.
-They can carry data, either with the result of something a process did to pass it on to the next process for further processing, instructions for what a process should do, or both.
+Events are the way to communicate between the processes.
+They can carry data, either with the result of something a process did that is passed on to the next process for further processing.
 An event can also contain a chain of several events to create workflows of what do do and in what order by using the **NextEvent** feature (see examples for usage).

+The structure of an Event:

 ```Go
 type Event struct {